HaploKit/vechat/README.md

 positional arguments:
   sequences             input file in FASTA/FASTQ format (can be compressed
-                        with gzip) containing sequences used for correction target_sequences      input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences which will be corrected
+                        with gzip) containing sequences used for correction

 optional arguments:
   -h, --help            show this help message and exit